oreillymedia/devise-capturable/README.md

 // these settings will always be the same janrain.settings.capture.flowName = 'signIn';
 janrain.settings.capture.responseType = 'code';

-// these settings are never used but crashes the widget if not present janrain.settings.capture.redirectUri = 'http://stupidsettings.com';
 ```

 You can delete these settings from your embed code, as the gem will set them for you.
-Remember that you still need a `tokenUrl` setting with a whitelisted URL, even though this setting is never used either.
+Remember that you still need a `tokenUrl` setting with a whitelisted URL.

 ## Changing defaults

 #### Overriding `set_capturable_params`